-Illuvium is pegged as an open-world roleplaying game that is rooted to the Ethereum Blockchain and will be released in 2022.
+Illuvium is pegged as an open-world roleplaying game that is rooted to the Ethereum Blockchain.
 Here, players hunt and capture Illuvials, which are deity-like creatures that you can store on Shards.
 In Illuvium, players are basically collecting NFTs, which represent each Illuvial.
 You’ll also have the opportunity to collect in-game items that you can trade on external NFT marketplaces.

 Augmented Reality (AR)